AyrA/WADex/README.md

 **HASH** is the SHA1 hash for the data

-For virtual entries OFFSET and SIZE are both 0
+For virtual entries OFFSET and SIZE are both 0, also TYPE is set to "VIRTUAL"

 Conversion
 ----------